Riccardo-Spinzi/Finite-Element-Method/README.md

 This code comes as a really basic algorithm to evaluate displacements and forces in a 2D structure modeled with Trusses or Euler-Bernoulli beam elements.
 Each element is made up of 2 nodes, which means a linear interpolation is used to get the displacement results.
 To use the program open the Input_model.m file and write the specific structure's properties.

-Future aims:
+To modify how big the displacements and the vibration modes open the "plot_..." .m files and change the n_visual parameter.

+Implemented features:

 ~ Solve problems with different types of elements(both trusses and beams);

 ~ Implement the possibility of having varying properties on one single element;

+Future aims:

 ~ Calculate every force or moment on each node (up to now they must be computed separately);